 Research demonstrates that connecting the classroom to the community through service-learning is an effective pedagogical strategy.
 College students who participate in civic engagement learning activities not only earn higher grade point averages, but also have higher retention rates and are more likely to complete their college degree.
 They also demonstrate improved academic content knowledge, critical thinking skills, written and verbal communication, and leadership skills.
 Learn the skills and techniques necessary to incorporate this effective teaching methodology.

 The Service-Learning Faculty Fellows Program is an initiative of the Western New York Service-Learning Coalition (WNYSLC) and the Civic and Community Engagement Office.
-Buffalo State is a member of the WNYSLC which is a consortium of local colleges, universities, and community organizations that is committed to sharing resources, knowledge, and practices related to service-learning in an effort to strengthen campus-community partnerships and promote student engagement in the community.
+Buffalo State is a member of the WNYSLC, which is a consortium of local colleges, universities, and community organizations that are committed to sharing resources, knowledge, and practices related to service-learning in an effort to strengthen campus-community partnerships and promote student engagement in the community.

-Fellowships are open to all faculty and staff, from any department at a WNYSLC member institution including:
+Fellowships are open to all faculty and staff from any department at a WNYSLC member institution which includes Buffalo State.